priorelli/PACE/README.md

 ### Start the simulation

-The simulation can be launched through **main.py** either with the option "-m" for manual control, "-s" for the active inference agent with default parameters, or "-a" for choosing the parameters from the console.
+The simulation can be launched through **main.py** either with the option `-m` for manual control, `-s` for the active inference agent with default parameters, or `-a` for choosing the parameters from the console.
 If no option is specified, the default simulation will be launched.
-For the manual control simulation, the arm can be moved with the keys Z, X, LEFT, RIGHT, UP and DOWN.
+For the manual control simulation, the arm can be moved with the keys `Z`, `X`, `LEFT`, `RIGHT`, `UP` and `DOWN`.

-The dataset for the VAE is generated through the option "-g", while "-t" will run a benchmark test on the trained VAE.
+The dataset for the VAE is generated through the option `-g`, while `-t` will run a benchmark test on the trained VAE.

-Plots can be generated through **plot.py**, either with the option "-a" for the free energy derivatives, "-d" for the belief trajectories, "-f" for the final positions of the hand, "-g" for the VAE gradients, "-p" for angles and velocities, "-s" for the scores, or "-v" for generating a video of the simulation.
+Plots can be generated through **plot.py**, either with the option `-a` for the free energy derivatives, `-d` for the belief trajectories, `-f` for the final positions of the hand, `-g` for the VAE gradients, `-p` for angles and velocities, `-s` for the scores, or `-v` for generating a video of the simulation.

 ### Advanced configuration